 What?
 Poison, you say.
-Yes, and I’m not talking about some whack job who’s contaminated the candy supply.
+Yes, and I’m not talking about some mad hatter who’s contaminated the candy supply.
 I’m talking about the poison that is inherent in the sugar-laced, nutrient deficient, non-food product called candy.
+There’s no doubt about it, the scariest thing about Halloween is not the costumes or the haunted settings – it’s the candy.

 It’s really kind of bizarre when you think about it.
 Most loving parents would never let their children ingest poisonous substances that will seriously damage their health, but we don’t think twice about allowing them, and even encouraging them, to pump their bodies full of sugared up candy, which essentially does the same thing in the long run.

-When our children eat sugar, they are ingesting a substance that not only results in tooth decay, but also leads to type 2 diabetes, obesity, acne, heart disease, adhd, cancer, high blood pressure, anxiety disorders, depression and addiction to name only a few.
+When our children eat sugar, they are ingesting a substance that not only results in tooth decay, but also leads to insulin resistance, type 2 diabetes, obesity, acne, heart disease, ADHD, cancer, high blood pressure, anxiety disorders, microbial overgrowth, depression, and addiction to name only a few.

 Let’s get one thing straight — Candy is not a real food.